zura3395/discordquests/README.md

 ## Usage

 Run the script and follow the prompts.
-Each required value can fall back to the corresponding `DQ_*` environment variable if you press Enter without typing anything.

 Required inputs: